cvine21/libft/README.md

 ## What is libft?
 This is a project of [school 21][1] [(école 42)][2].

 The goal of the project is to create a library `libft.a` consisting of functions from the redone libc functions.
 These functions have the same prototypes and implement the same behaviors as the originals.
-They comply with the way they are defined in their man.
+They comply with the way they are defined in their `man`.
 The only difference is their names.
 They begin with the ’ft_’ prefix.
-For instance, strlen becomes ft_strlen.
+For instance, `strlen` becomes `ft_strlen`.

 **It's forbidden to use libc functions except for some.**